datumforge/enthistory/README.md

 - We have more complex schemas, mixins, code gen usage; when attempting to use the originally developed plugin we ran into numerous problems based on the types / methods we had already chosen and was easier to short-term directly update with the changes we needed
 - integration with and/or mutual code updates for our "soft delete" constructs to continue to function
 - Specific desires / levels of control regarding data retention and tracking
+- Authorization policies specific to using openFGA may be harder for others to adopt

 ## Installation